mgrankin/ru_transformers/README.md

 # Russian GPT-2

 The training is not finished yet.
 I'd suggest that if you don't have a bunch of GPU's you should consider renting a Google TPU.
-On my Nvidia Titan RTX an epoch takes 70 minutes and the same epoch takes 8 minutes on TPU v3-8 (I've used fp16 on GPU and bfloat16 on TPU).
+On my Nvidia Titan RTX an epoch takes 70 minutes and the same epoch takes 12.5 minutes on TPU v3-8.
+I've used fp16 on GPU, but I can't use bfloat16 on TPU, because it's training poorly on bfloat16 at the moment (it could have been 8 minutes if implemented properly).

 You can ask for access to Google's TensorFlow Research Cloud and use TPUs for free for one month.

 In the process, I've switched tokenization library from SentencePiece to YTTM.
 YTTM is better (10% smaller files) and much faster.
-If you want to use SentencePiece then the code is here, just change the tokenizer in the command line.
+If you for some reason want to use SentencePiece then the code is here, just change the tokenizer in the command line.

 ### 1. Download a fb2 library